Colton Parayko: Professional

 Although Parayko spent the entirety of the season with the Blues, minor injuries would keep him out of the lineup for a few days.
 His first lower body injury came on November 16 during a game against the Winnipeg Jets, which kept him out for one game.
 His second injury occurred during a game against the New York Islanders on December 5.
 Parayko fell awkwardly on his right leg and was assisted to the Blues' dressing room, only to return three minutes later.
 He finished the game with 16:45 minutes of ice time and was not made available for comment afterwards.
-Parayko appeared in 79 regular season games for the Blues, ranking second amongst rookie defensemen in goals, assists, and points.
+Parayko appeared in 79 regular season games for the Blues, ranking second amongst rookie defencemen in goals, assists, and points.
 He also led all rookies with a plus-28 rating, which ranked fifth overall in the league and set a franchise rookie record.
 As a result of his dominating season, Parayko was selected for the NHL All-Rookie Team and ranked eighth in Calder Memorial Trophy voting as rookie of the year.
-The Blues qualified for the 2016 Stanley Cup playoffs where they faced off against the Chicago Blackhawks in the first round, the Dallas Stars in the Western Conference second round, and the San Jose Sharks in the Semifinals.
-During the first round, Parayko led the Blues over the Blackhawks by becoming the first defenseman in franchise history to score in a Game 7.
+The Blues qualified for the 2016 Stanley Cup playoffs where they faced off against the Chicago Blackhawks in the first round, the Dallas Stars in the Western Conference second round, and the San Jose Sharks in the conference finals.
+During the first round, Parayko led the Blues over the Blackhawks by becoming the first defenceman in franchise history to score in a game 7.
 After beating the Stars in seven games, the Blues fell to the Sharks in six games with a 4–2 series finale.